howeverloveu789/mirami-public/README.md

 Not coaching.
 Not therapy.
 Not motivation.

 MIRAMI does not tell you who you are.
-It tells you where the system is breaking.
+It tells you where the system is breaking — and gives you one move out.

 ---